m-kupiec/compendium-javascript/README.md

 Represent not assigned value

-It's recommended to assing `null` instead of `undefined` to a variable
+It's recommended to assign `null` instead of `undefined` to a variable

 #### Object